software-trizzey/djazzy-vscode/README.md

 # Djangoly: Your Django Best Practices Companion

+> **🔑 API Key Required**
+> Access to Djangoly currently requires an API key.
+To obtain an API key and participate in our beta program, please email [hello@alchemizedsoftware.com](mailto:hello@alchemizedsoftware.com).
+We appreciate your interest and look forward to having you on board!

 > **🚀 Beta Release Notice**
 >
 > Djangoly is currently in **free Beta mode**.
 During this phase, you can use all features at no cost.
 Please note: